-ESG Strategy Guiding Principles Environmental Optimize our use of resources and the beneficial social impact associated with our operations.
-Respect human rights, promote an ethical, a safe, and healthy work environment.
+ESG Strategy Guiding Principles Environmental • the Respect human rights, promote an ethica with safe, and healthy work environment.
 Social Leverage our diverse team to actively drive our sustainability mission.
 Foster an environment of trust and respect, where team members collaborate to drive Employment, Employability and E-workforce and are able to contribute to their full potential.
-Governance on sustainability initiatives.
+Governance Collaborate with our stakeholders on sustainability initiatives.
 Ensure Proactively assess risk and build resilience through robust governance systems, including appropriate goals and processes.